Creating a Hybrid Cloud Environment

 To delete a Hybrid Cloud Environment, first delete all Qdrant database clusters in it.
 Then you can delete the environment itself.

-To clean up your Kubernetes cluster, after deleting the Hybrid Cloud Environment, you can use the following command:
+To clean up your Kubernetes cluster, after deleting the Hybrid Cloud Environment, you can use the following script to remove all Qdrant related resources: